cdec/cdec.github.com/guide/fast_align.md

 # Symmetrizing forward and reverse alignments

-The "forward" and "reverse" alignments can be symmetrized using the `utils/atools` command:
+The “forward” and “reverse” alignments can be symmetrized using the `utils/atools` command:

     ./utils/atools -i corpus.de-en.fwd_align -j corpus.de-en.rev_align -c grow-diag-final-and > corpus.de-en.gdfa